pedegie/stats/README.md

 otherwise few attempts (separated in time) are taken to flush data. **"Attempts"** because of the same [zero-cost](#zero-cost) rule described above. `Flusher` challenges the same synchronizer with CAS instruction, if it lost few times flushing is postponed to next interval.
-In case of high contention we won't put additional pressure on system also there is high chance that during writing probes (and writes actually happens because we lost CAS) it reaches `batchSize` and get flushed anyway.
+In case of high contention we won't put additional pressure on system also there is high chance that during writing probes (and writes actually happens because we lost CAS) it reaches `batchSize` and get flushed anyway before next `flushMillisThreshold`.

 #### Strong eventual consistency
 It's worth to mention that counting probes has `SEC` semantics.
-Multiple threads can access `LongAdder.add(n)` and they get eventually consistent during `LongAdder.intValue()` within thread, which win CAS challenge - keep it in mind in case of debugging.
+Multiple threads can access `LongAdder.add(n)` and they get eventually consistent during `LongAdder.intValue()` within thread, which win CAS challenge - keep it in mind when debugging.

 ## Code and Features